rreece/markdown-memo/README.md

 ===========================

 So you want to write a document.
-Maybe you'll share it on the web, maybe you want a polished pdf.
+Maybe you'll share it on the web; maybe you want a polished pdf.
 You don't want to think about the details, you just want to throw your ideas in some plain text files and call `make`.